 With this quick and easy one-pot recipe, you can make your very own summer-in-a-jar homemade lemon curd anytime.
 You won’t go back to store-bought lemon curd again.

-I baked a cake recently that only needed egg whites so I ended up with 5 extra (golden and beautiful) egg yolks.
+I recently baked a cake that only needed egg whites so I ended up with 5 extra (golden and beautiful) egg yolks.
 Me version 1 would have made such a big fuss about this whole scenario.
-I never knew what to do with these dang yolks.
+I never know what to do with these dang yolks.

 Me vs. Stove

 I used to ignore these kinds of recipes because I only get along with ovens; stoves, not so much.
 And the recipes I initially found involved double boilers and tempering eggs which I didn’t care for (that is to say: have no talent for).

 Either it takes me too long or I make a mess of things or I just simply cannot for the life of me do it right (I mean, it’s difficult to ensure the boiling water doesn’t touch the bowl, right?).

 So I thought instead of giving myself unnecessary stress, why not take the simplest route?
 Put them all in one pot and just be extra conscientious about stirring to avoid ending up with scrambled eggs.
 And that’s how I’ve been making my lemon curd ever since.

 I promise you – try this recipe once and like me, you won’t go back to store-bought lemon curd again.
 This homemade version is thicker, brighter, silkier, and just all around better.

 I had a jar of store-bought lemon curd sitting around in the fridge when I made this and I can really taste the difference.
 Put side-by-side, by colour alone (I can show you but I’m wary of lawsuits), homemade lemon curd wins.

 So when life gives you lemons (and extra egg yolks), make your very own lemon curd!